ericlin1230/Tech-Conference-Application/README.md

 # Tech Conference Application

+Tech Conference Application is a project for CSC207 Software Design course at University of Toronto during the Fall 2020 Semester.
+The application allow users to sign up for accounts as different user types such as Organizer, Speaker, User, VIP.
+Each user types contain different functions of their own.
+Organizers are able to create and manage events and rooms, speakers are able to speak at different events, users and VIPs are able to sign up at different events.
+Every user has the ability to message and add other users to their contacts.
+The data is stored locally and PDF output of the event schedule and room is available.

 ## Main Contributions:
 - Eric Lin: Event functionality and program compilation
+         * erichungyu.lin@mail.utoronto.ca
 - Hao Shen: User functionality
 - Ryan Wang: Messaging/Request functionality
 - Temilade Adeleye: Data saving features